Adult Driver's Ed in Texas

-In Texas, if you are between 18 years old and 24 years old, you may complete a Texas Adult Driver's Ed course before getting a driver's license.* Residents under 18 years old need to go through the standard graduated driver licensing program.
+In Texas, if you are18 through 24 years old, you may complete a Texas Adult Driver's Ed course before getting a driver's license.* Residents under 18 years old need to go through the standard graduated driver licensing program.

-If you're older than 24 years old, completing an adult Driver's Ed course isn't mandatory, but it is very convenient for you if you choose an online program; once you complete the course, you are exempt from taking the written licensing test at the DPS.
+If you're 25 years old and over, completing an adult Driver's Ed course isn't mandatory, but it is very convenient for you if you choose an online program; once you complete the course, you are exempt from taking the written licensing test at the DPS.

 * NOTE: if you hold a valid driver's license from another U.S. state or territory, or from any other county with license reciprocity agreements with Texas (such as Canada, France, Germany and South Korea), the course is not mandatory.

 Driver's education for Texas adults consists of the following:

 - 6 hours of instruction, online or in classroom.